sheldrake/PM/handbook/getting-started.md

 # Getting Started

+This section was written to facilitate the onboarding process of new core team members.

 ## Weeeelcome!

 We are always excited to onboard new team members, and wish you lots of fun while hacking on AKASHA's projects.